Shi Pantuo: An Influence on Sun Wukong

 I. First Lie

 The Buddha states the following about the novel’s Hindo-Buddhist cosmos (ch.
-8), which features four island-like continents floating in a great sea around a cosmic mountain (fig. 1) (see the 06-25-22 update in section 1.2 here for a slightly more detailed explanation):
+8), which features four island-like continents floating in a great sea around a cosmic mountain (fig. 1):

 I have watched the Four Great Continents, and the morality of their inhabitants varies from place to place.
 Those living on the East Pūrvavideha revere Heaven and Earth, and they are straightforward and peaceful.
 Those on the North Uttarakuru, though they love to destroy life, do so out of the necessity of making a livelihood.
 Moreover, they are rather dull of mind and lethargic in spirit, and they are not likely to do much harm.
 Those of our West Aparagodānīya are neither covetous nor prone to kill; they control their humor and temper their spirit.
 There is, to be sure, no illuminate of the first order, but everyone is certain to attain longevity.
 Those who reside in the South Jambūdvīpa, however, are prone to practice lechery and delight in evildoing, indulging in much slaughter and strife.
 Indeed, they are all caught in the treacherous field of tongue and mouth, in the wicked sea of slander and malice.
 However, I have three baskets of true scriptures which can persuade man to do good (Wu & Yu, 2012, vol. 1, pp. 204-205).